v3io/helm-charts/stable/mlrun-kit/README.md

 ```

 ## Installing MLRun-kit on minikube
-MLRun-kit is configured to expose various services to the user via node ports, for simplicity and an out-of-the-box
-experience - so you can install the chart and start working right away!
-However, if your kubernetes cluster is running inside a VM, as is the case when using minikube, the kubernetes
+If your kubernetes cluster is running inside a VM, as is the case when using minikube, the kubernetes
-services won't be available on their node ports on the local interface but on the virtual machine's interface.
+services won't be available on their node ports (which are used by default for simplicity) on the local interfaces
-If you're using the kit in this scenario, use the following command to adjust the UI links:
+but on the virtual machine's interface.
+If you're using the kit inside a minikube cluster, pass the VM address
+in the `global.externalAddress` chart value like so:

 ```bash
 $ helm --namespace mlrun \